 - Fall Semester - Mid July - Early December

-- Spring Semester - Late December - Early May
+- Spring Semester - Mid-January - Late May

 The program is designed for students with a desire to understand the complexities and paradoxes of the world's largest democracy.
 Students have the opportunity to explore India's cultural and religious diversity while experiencing the impact of modernity upon tradition.
 This program is also ideal for a student who would like to do a service project, participate in volunteer work or undertake an internship.

 A mandatory course load for one semester is four courses.
 Study abroad students are required to take one language course – Hindi, Urdu, or Telugu – at the appropriate level as well as three additional courses either through the Study in India Program (SIP) at the University of Hyderabad or by directly matriculating in regular university courses.